HumzahChoudry/HumzahChoudry.github.io/_posts/2017-08-20-unlikely-start-for-EPL-underdogs.markdown

 Huddlesfield Town, the newly promoted side, is enjoying wonderful start to their English campaign.
-After a goal by <a href="https://www.magicalquote.com/wp-content/uploads/2015/06/Nux.jpg">Nux from Mad Max</a> aka Aaron Mooy, the Terriers were able secure a victory and start their campaign 2-0.
+After a goal by <a href="https://www.magicalquote.com/wp-content/uploads/2015/06/Nux.jpg" target="_blank">Nux from Mad Max</a> aka Aaron Mooy, the Terriers were able secure a victory and start their campaign 2-0.

 ![Aaron Mooy](http://i1.examiner.co.uk/incoming/article12244212.ece/ALTERNATES/s482b/JS106095023.jpg)